David-Lor/VigoBus-TelegramBot/README.md

 The develop/WIP version is available at [@vigobustestbot](https://t.me/vigobustestbot) - keep in mind that this version can be shut down at any moment and the data erased due to its beta state.

-The bot in development is uploaded on this branch: https://github.com/David-Lor/VigoBus-TelegramBot/tree/wip0 - However, probably another version will be started from scratch with several new adjustments.
+The bot in development is uploaded on the branch [wip0](https://github.com/David-Lor/VigoBus-TelegramBot/tree/wip0) - However, probably another version will be started from scratch with several new adjustments.